The diagrams below show the life cycle of the silkworm and the stages in the production of silk cloth

 Sample Essay

-The diagrams display the life cycle of the silkworm and how silkworm cocoons are used to make silk cloth.
+The diagrams illustrate the life cycle of the silkworm and the industrial process by which its cocoons are transformed into silk cloth.